storj/edge/docs/linksharing.md

 Linksharing does not set a default for this header.

 See [Cache-Control - HTTP - MDN Web Docs](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control) for more information.

+### Content-Encoding

+This header indicates any encoding applied to the content.

+This is useful for indicating already compressed content that should be decompressed by the client when downloaded from Linksharing.
+For example, for static web assets.
+In the case of a CSS file, you would compress the file and upload it with `Content-Type: text/css` and `Content-Encoding: gzip` as the metadata.

+Linksharing does not set a default for this header unless you are accessing a compressed zip file, in which case it will be set to `gzip`.

+See [Content-Encoding - HTTP - MDN Web Docs](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Encoding) for more information.

 ## LICENSE